tinkoff-ai/etna/docs/source/commands.rst

 * :code:`prediction_interval` - whether to estimate prediction interval for forecast.
 * :code:`quantiles` - levels of prediction distribution.
 By default 2.5% and 97.5% are taken to form a 95% prediction interval.
 * :code:`n_folds` - number of folds to use in the backtest for prediction interval estimation.
+By default equals to 3.
 * :code:`return_components` - whether to estimate forecast components
 * :code:`start_timestamp` - timestamp with the starting point of forecast.

+Setting these parameters is optional.
+Further information on arguments could be found in the documentation of :meth:`~etna.pipeline.pipeline.Pipeline.forecast` method.

 **How to create config?**